-Heat rash on babies can look alarming, and the technical names for baby heat rash (miliaria and prickly heat) make it sound scary.
-But in most cases, it’s not too serious.
+Heat rash on babies can look alarming, and the technical names for baby heat rash (miliaria and prickly heat) make it sound even scarier.

 In this article 📝

 - What does a heat rash look like on a baby?

 - What does heat rash on babies feel like?

 - How long does it take for baby heat rash to go away?